hm-lang/core/proposals/README.md

 TODO: decide if we want to allow defining an overload for the `args` type, e.g., `someFunction(Args; args): null`.

-For the MMR pattern (using `;;` to pass in a variable that can be modified and returned), you need to use the `api` type as mentioned above.
+We should pass in a reference (using `;;` to indicate the variable can be modified inside the function) in order to update the response appropriately.

 ```
 Api ;= api(Request: Dbl: 1000, Response: Dbl: 0)